denialpan/s4-shadowplay/README.md

 Everything is in alpha, even before alpha if such a stage existed, but base functionality is here with:
 ![image](https://github.com/user-attachments/assets/7bcec915-28f5-4280-9df9-73bcd19fc78b)

-- Multi-file uploading and progress to an AWS S3 Bucket
+- Multi-file uploading and deleting to and from an AWS S3 Bucket
-- File deleting from an AWS S3 Bucket
+- Individual file uploading progress (needs CSS)
+- Light and dark theme
 - JWT token-based authentication for accounts
 - Creating accounts
 - Server-side and middleware authentication for pages and api routes
-- ~currently the worst css and page presentation on the planet~
+- ~~decently presentable layout, but still needs work~~

+95% of UI components are from [shadcn](https://ui.shadcn.com/), great work from them.

 ## Getting Started